anoop-ananthan/redminda/README.md

 2. `npm start`

 ## Authorization sample
-1. `Currency` is configured to be accessed through autherized login.
+1. `Currency` is configured to be accessed through authorized login.